 First run off the test matrix. can see the bottom scan line is way too burnt as predicted in last post.

-I removed bottom line and made text bigger i also messed with speed of scan of text to make it clearer.
+I removed the bottom line and made text bigger i also messed with speed of scan of text to make it clearer.
+Link here for SVG and here for LB files has been requested

 Still not happy with the overall test but i have identified the following shades for the map. i have named them so i can adjust accordingly going to run first a map just showing outline and counties.